zephyrproject-rtos/zephyr/tests/ztest/error_hook/README.txt

 =============================

 This test verifies if the common fatal error and assert fail handler works.
-If the expected error got caught, the test case pass.
+If the expected error was caught, the test case will pass.

 test_catch_assert_fail
   - To call a function then giving the condition to trigger the assert fail, then catch it by the assert handler.

 test_catch_fatal_error
-  - start a thread to test trigger a null address then catch fatal error.
+  - start a thread to test triggerring a null address dereferencing, then catch the (expected) fatal error.
-  - start a thread to test trigger a illegal instruction then catch fatal error.
+  - start a thread to test triggerring an illegal instruction, then catch the (expected) fatal error.
-  - start a thread to test trigger a divide zero error then catch fatal error.
+  - start a thread to test triggerring a divide-by-zero error, then catch the (expected) fatal error.
-  - start a thread to call k_oops() then catch fatal error.
+  - start a thread to call k_oops() then catch the (expected) fatal error.
-  - start a thread to call k_panel() then catch fatal error.
+  - start a thread to call k_panel() then catch the (expected) fatal error.

 test_catch_assert_in_isr
   - start a thread to enter ISR context by calling irq_offload(), then trigger